-To avoid the heat pump from short cycling, it is important that the under-floor is capable of accepting the minimum load from the heat pump or a buffer vessel is fitted.
+To avoid the heat pump from short cycling, it is important that the under-floor is capable of accepting the minimum load from the heat pump.

 The easiest way to do this is simply to have some zones left "open" - i.e. without electric actuators.
 These zones will still require thermostats so can call for heat when required.
 In houses, the best zones to chose are en-suite bathrooms, and hallways, neither of which are likely to be overheated.